Mahmud Begada: Conquest of Champaner

-On the capture of Pávágaḍh, Mahmúd Sháh built a wall round the town of Chámpáner, and made it his capital under the name of Muhammadábád.
-Under Mahmúd's orders the neighbourhood became stocked with mangoes, pomegranates, figs, grapes, sugarcane, plantains, oranges, custard apples, khirnis or ráens (Mimusops indica or hexandra), jackfruit, and cocoapalms, as well as with roses, chrysanthemums, jasmins, champás, and sweet pandanus.
-A sandal grove near Chámpáner is said to have had trees large enough to help his nobles to build their mansions.
-At the instance of the Sultán a Khurásáni beautified one of the gardens with fountains and cascades.
-A Gujaráti named Hálur learning the principle improved on his master's design in a garden about four miles west of Chámpáner, which in his honour still bears the name Halol.
+On the capture of Pavagadh, Mahmud Shah built a wall round the town of Champaner, and made it his capital under the name of Muhammadabad.
+Under Mahmud's orders the neighbourhood became stocked with mangoes, pomegranates, figs, grapes, sugarcane, plantains, oranges, custard apples, khirnis or raens (Mimusops indica or hexandra), jackfruit, and cocoa palms, as well as with roses, chrysanthemums, jasmins, champas, and sweet pandanus.
+A sandal grove near Champaner is said to have had trees large enough to help his nobles to build their mansions.
+At the instance of the Sultan a Khurasani beautified one of the gardens with fountains and cascades.
+A Gujarati named Halur learning the principle improved on his master's design in a garden about four miles west of Champaner, which in his honour still bears the name Halol.
 It took 23 years to build the town.
 The town was conquered by the Mughal Empire under Humayun in 1535.